 Take some time at Old Faithful to watch it erupt.
 The Park Service estimates each eruption within about a 10 minute window of accuracy.
-Have an ice cream in the Old Faithful Lodge which just smacks of history with its fir trunk beams complete with real live Uinta squirrels begging for snacks in the lobby (it must be simply impossible to keep them out of the building).
+Next have an ice cream in the Old Faithful Lodge which just smacks of history.
+With its fir trunk beams complete with real live Uinta squirrels begging for snacks in the lobby (it must be simply impossible to keep them out of the building).
 Recharge in this area and head toward West Yellowstone town via the road that takes you past Midway Geyser Basin, The Fountain Paint Pots and the Firehole River.
 Save these for exploring tomorrow.

 On the way to West Yellowstone you will probably encounter one, and it won’t be the last, traffic jam due to bison on the road.
 There is a very large herd of bison who enjoy life on the side of the road headed to West Yellowstone.
 You will want to stop and watch them do their bison thing which is lots of walking around, tending to young bison calves and just chilling.